Trusted by Global Clients & Partners

 Approval in principle typically arrives within 30 to 60 days of complete submission.
 End-to-end, including biometric scheduling and passport issuance, most files complete in 2 to 4 months.
 Document gaps and police clearance delays are the most common reasons for slippage.

 There is no residency requirement before or after citizenship.
-However, since July 2025 every applicant aged 16 and over must appear in person at an approved location to submit biometrics.
-Vanuatu has diplomatic missions in Brussels, Dubai, Hong Kong, and Nouméa.
+However, since 2025 every applicant aged 16 and over must appear in person at an approved location to submit biometrics.
+Vanuatu has diplomatic missions in Dubai, Hong Kong, and Nouméa.

 Yes.
 Dual citizenship has been permitted since the Citizenship Act of 2013.
 Applicants do not need to renounce their original nationality.
 They should confirm that their home country also permits dual citizenship before applying.